-In order for the equipment to be acceptable for interconnection to the utility system without additional protective devices, the interface equipment must be equipped with the minimum protective function requirements listed in the table in Section II.A.5 and be tested by a Nationally Recognized Testing Laboratory (NRTL) recognized by the United States Occupational Safety and Health Administration (OSHA) in compliance with the most current revision of UL 1741 and its supplement SA.
+In order for the equipment to be acceptable for interconnection to the utility system without additional protective devices, the interface equipment must be equipped with the minimum protective function requirements listed in the table in Section II.A.5 and be tested by a Nationally Recognized Testing Laboratory (NRTL) recognized by the United States Occupational Safety and Health Administration (OSHA) in compliance with the most current revision of UL 1741, including supplement B (UL 1741 SB) , with settings as specified in the technical requirements document

-For each interconnection application, documentation including the proposed equipment certification, stating compliance with UL 1741 and its supplement SA by an NRTL, shall be provided by the applicant to the utility.
+For each interconnection application, documentation including the proposed equipment certification, stating compliance with the most recent version of UL 1741, including UL 1741 SB, with settings as specified in the utility's technical requirements document NRTL, shall be provided by the applicant to the utility.
 Supporting information from an NRTL website or UL's website stating compliance is acceptable for documentation.